ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: INTRODUCTION

-UDA aims to tackle situations where a model is trained with labeled data from a source domain $\mathcal{D}=s$ and unlabeled data from a different but related target domain $\mathcal{D}=t$, with the goal of enabling the model to perform well during target test time.
-This is broadly achieved by learning jointly from both the source and target domains \cite{Survey-UDA-Semantic-Segmentation}, where the learning mechanism in prior arts mainly follows two lines: (1) implicit learning domain-invariant features with domain discriminators via adversarial learning \cite{DANN,GAN,DANN-Journal}, and (2) self-training with joint supervision signals from both the source domain (with ground-truth) and the target domain (with pseudo-labels selected by confidence thresholding) \cite{Pseudo-Labeling,Self-Training}.
-Recent works have shown that approaches based on self-training often yield more robust models while being less expensive computationally \cite{CBST,DA-SAC}.
-These approaches, however, learn separately from source and target batches, and thus lack of learning fine-grained interactions of objects and background in-between domains.
-Implementing an intermediate domain (\textit{cf.}~Fig.~\ref{fig:concept}) that can facilitate such interactions is intuitive.
+UDA aims to tackle scenarios where a model is trained on labeled data from a \textit{source} domain and unlabeled data from a different but related \textit{target} domain, with the goal of enabling the model to perform well during target test time.
+A common practice in UDA is to jointly learn from both domains \cite{Survey-UDA-Semantic-Segmentation}.
+Prior works fall into two lines: 1) implicit learning domain-invariant features with discriminators via adversarial training \cite{DANN,GAN,DANN-Journal}, and 2) self-training with joint supervision signals from both the source (\textit{w/} ground-truth) and target (\textit{w/} pseudo-labels generated by confidence thresholding) domains~\cite{Pseudo-Labeling,Self-Training}.
+Recent studies have shown that the latter often yields more robust models with less computation cost \cite{CBST,DA-SAC}.
+These works, however, learn separately from source and target batches, and thus lack learning fine-grained interactions of objects and background in-between domains.
+Implementing an intermediate domain that can facilitate interactions to reduce the domain gap is intuitive.
 The ground-truth signals from the source domain can construct a ``shortcut" for correcting false target predictions in the local vicinity since feature representations close to each other tend to have the same semantic label \cite{Smooth}.
 Additionally, the target ``pseudo supervisions" -- which often contain large amounts of ignored labels -- can serve as a strong consistency regularization \cite{Strong} for the source domain.
 This guided supervision and regularization may yield a more adaptable and robust feature learning.
-It is not easy, however, to directly mix domains via interpolation \cite{MixUp,Interpolation-Consistency,MixMatch} or superposition \cite{CutMix,CutOut} for semantic segmentation as such techniques can corrupt the semantic coherency of the mixed/intermediate domain \cite{Strong}.
+It is not easy, however, to directly mix domains via interpolation \cite{MixUp,Interpolation-Consistency} or superposition \cite{CutMix,CutOut} for semantic segmentation as such techniques can corrupt the semantic coherency \cite{Strong}.